lizmat/articles/5to6-classes.md

 Note that this looks very similar to the Perl 5 case.
 But there are subtle differences here.
 In Perl 6, positional arguments are obligatory (unless declared to be optional).
-Making them optional with a default value, works pretty much the same as with attribute declaration.
+Making them optional with a default value works pretty much the same as with attribute declaration.
 As well as indicating a type: you specify those in the signature of the "`new`" method: